wiiznokes/fan-control/res/linux/udev_rules.md

 ### Steam Os

-You need to disable the read only mode temporarily
+You need to disable the read only mode temporarily.

 ```sh
 sudo steamos-readonly disable